Civitasv/cmake-tools.nvim/README.md

       start_insert_in_other_tasks = false, -- If you want to enter terminal with :startinsert upon launching all other cmake tasks in the terminal.
 Generally set as false focus_on_main_terminal = false, -- Focus on cmake terminal when cmake task is launched.
-Only used if executor is terminal. focus_on_launch_terminal = false, -- Focus on cmake launch terminal when executable target in launched.
+Only used if executor is terminal. focus_on_launch_terminal = false, -- Focus on cmake launch terminal when executable target in launched. do_not_add_newline = false, -- Do not hit enter on the command inserted when using :CMakeRun, allowing a chance to review or modify the command before hitting enter.
     },
   },
   cmake_notifications = {